-- 180 days prior to introduction into interstate commerce: New tobacco products submitted via Premarket Tobacco Application (PMTA)
+- 180 days prior to proposed introduction into interstate commerce: New tobacco products submitted via Premarket Tobacco Application (PMTA)

-- 90 days prior to introduction into interstate commerce: New tobacco products submitted for substantial equivalence (SE) review via an SE Report
+- 90 days prior to proposed introduction into interstate commerce: New tobacco products submitted for substantial equivalence (SE) review via an SE Report

-- 60 days prior to introduction into interstate commerce: New tobacco product submitted with a request for exemption from substantial equivalence
+- 60 days prior to proposed introduction into interstate commerce: New tobacco product submitted with a request for exemption from substantial equivalence

 - How to Submit: